Debyvypth1862/SQL-Real-Projects/DataTransformation.md

 #### Total Sales by Region

-We’ll calculate total sales by region to understand where most of the revenue is coming from.
+I’ll calculate total sales by region to understand where most of the revenue is coming from.

 ```sql
 -- Aggregate total sales by region